dart-lang/language/accepted/future-releases/2509-private-named-parameters/feature-specification.md

 The basic idea is simple.
 We let users use a private name in a named parameter when the parameter also initializes or declares a field.
-The compiler removes the `_` from the argument name but keeps it for the corresponding field.
+The compiler removes the `_` from the argument name at call sites but keeps it for the corresponding field.
 In other words, we do exactly what users are doing by hand when they write an initializer like:

 ```dart
 class House {